folio-org/folio-org.github.io/source-code/index.md

 exists and can be run, the APIs are likely to change.

 - [stripes](https://github.com/folio-org/stripes)
   -- The Stripes Framework.
+  UI framework for building front-end FOLIO modules.
   Includes extensive documentation.

 - [stripes-core](https://github.com/folio-org/stripes-core)
   -- The core of the Stripes/UI framework.